-The risk of the Company being unable to achieve a return greater than the guaranteed return is reduced in any given year by posting a substantial part of the interest-bearing investments to the accounts at amortized cost.
-The expected return for the hold-to-maturity portfolio in 2018 is 3.7 percent, and the average duration is six years.
+The risk of the Company being unable to achieve a return greater than the guaranteed return is reduced in any given year by posting a substantial part of the interest-bearing investments to the accounts at amortised cost.
+The expected return for the hold-to-maturity portfolio in 2019 is 3.8 per cent, and the average duration is around six years.